Collaboratively Self-supervised Video Representation Learning for Action Recognition: Methodology

 \subsection{Joint Optimization}

 In our CSVR, we jointly optimize the three branches by linearly combining the losses from each branch:

 where the $\sigma_p, \sigma_c$ are scalar hyper-parameters.
-All the networks in three branches are jointly optimized with $\mathcal{L}$ in an end-to-end fashion.
-Finally, for fine-tuning on downstream tasks, we utilize the pretrained parameters from the V-Network as the initialization.
+Since our CSVR contains three branches, we firstly pretrain each branch separately and then jointly optimize them with $\mathcal{L}$ in an end-to-end fashion for stable training.
+Finally, for fine-tuning on downstream tasks, we utilize the pretrained integrated feature $f_i$ as the initialization.